 The Freestore may be particularly helpful for international students who "don’t necessarily have a lot of money or know where to go to get the things they need to have a good experience here," says student Rosemary Brockett, who helped organize the event.
 "I think this will be great to support all kinds of students," she adds.

-At the University of Maryland's (UMD) first-ever Free Store, which opened in August, international students got to take the first look.
+At the University of Maryland's (UMD) first-ever Free Store, which opened last August, international students got to take the first look.
 Like Laurier, UMD's free store is stocked with donated items from students who moved off campus last spring.

 "We're just trying to make the move in process a little easier on folks when they first get here.
 It's a big move and it costs a lot of money," says Jonna Korpi, a coordinator at the UMD sustainability office.
 "They (students) come with just their suitcases basically and nothing else.
 Some of them have a place to live but some of them have lived on air mattresses for an entire semester," she adds.